sdelaughter/SmartHome/README.txt

 ------

 This is a distributed system simulating a home "internet-of-things" network composed of a gateway, backend database, and user terminal, along with several sensors and smart devices.
+I initially created it as a project for my graduate course on Distributed Operating Systems at the University of Massachusetts Amherst.

 EXECUTION: